Why listening will make you a better communicator

 “Great” she said, and zipped off, having confidently confirmed she is going the right way.

-About 2 miles down the road, she completely missed the small detour sign, as she was texting with her assistant, but, luckily,y she saw the orange barriers ahead and slammed on her brakes such that she ended up about 20 years away from dropping down 8 feet into the muddy creek bed.
+About 2 miles down the road, she completely missed the small detour sign, as she was texting with her assistant, but, luckily,y she saw the orange barriers ahead and slammed on her brakes such that she ended up about 20 yards away from dropping down 8 feet into the muddy creek bed.
 What she completely missed as she zipped away from the young lad was the second part of his sentence, “Yes maam, it is, but the bridge over Muddy Creek is out so be sure to grab the detour in about 2 miles.”
 She wasn’t actively listening.

 Active listening is a communication skill that is insanely powerful and essential in growing a company and building relationships.
 It is often defined by what we don’t do as much as what we do in conversations with others.
 This CEO wasn’t actively listening so let’s pull it apart a bit to help you understand what this skill is and how to practice it.

-• Active listening demands focus.
+- Active listening demands focus.
 You cannot be distracted.
 This CEO was distracted as she asked the boy about her direction.
 She was texting her assistant and only hearing or listening for what she wanted, not what is.
 If you are in a conversation with someone but busy with other tasks (checking your phone, looking at stock scores, looking at the employees laughing across the office, etc) you are NOT actively listening.
 Oh, you might hear parts, but you will miss the emotion, intention, verbal cues, or parts that are incredibly important.
 There is no multitasking in listening.
 You are either actively listening or you aren’t.
 This takes eye contact and if over the phone means you are not flipping through last weeks schedule while talking.
 I have 3 teen daughters, they know when I ask, “did you hear me” that if they say, “yes”, while cruising tik tok then I stop until they look up and say, “yes, dad, I got it”.
 Otherwise, their butt may be freezing outside the football game because I’m not picking them up and they needed to secure a ride.

-• Active listening demands that you stop predicting, wishing, or presuming what the other person is going to say.
+- Active listening demands that you stop predicting, wishing, or presuming what the other person is going to say.
 This is a hard one for us CEO’s, as we know it all already so we just need people to confirm our brilliance of thought or plans and do it quickly.
 Nope, we don’t.
 In fact, one of the biggest challenges is our hiring amazingly talented people who believe in our vision and not actively listening to them enough.
 When you ask a question patiently let others answer and answer fully and try to wipe your mind of what you think they will say, and just listen.
 Actively listen.
 This is especially important in team meetings.
 Give your opinions and thoughts last.
 Let others shine.
 You hired them and work hard to pay them, so listen.

-• Active listening demands clarity.
+- Active listening demands clarity.
 This is especially hard in early-stage companies because so many plans are as firm as strawberry jello.
 “Yes, we’re going to go to that trade show and probably have a corner booth...if that investor check I’m expecting shows up this week.”
 This can be hard on the team because your questions lack clarity because nothing is clear for you yet.
 However, your team needs clarity in questions or questions on plan A and our back up Plan B so they can answer in context.
 Practice clarity in your questions and you will get greater clarity in your team’s answers.

-• Active listening demands openness and control on your part.
+- Active listening demands openness and control on your part.
 People are going to surprise you but the key to active listening is to be open and not show excessive surprise or shock at comments.
 Reactions like, “what are you thinking”, or “are you not aware of what is going on in our financial world” or “that will never work” are terms that kill future open conversations for active listening.
 Young children demand active listening at bedtime when they really open up and share what’s on their little minds.
 It is precious.
 However, it only takes one wrong comment or teasing, and they will shut down for a long time.
 Well, employees are the same and they need patience and respect.
 The future conversations are worth it.

-I could do another page or two, and, in fact, I may do a part 2 of this article because it’s so very important.
+I could do another page or two and, in fact, I may do a part 2 of this article because it’s so very important.
 But let’s just wrap it up that if you want to keep from driving your company right into Muddy Creek at 60 mph then you need to rapidly move from sometime listening or sometime hearing to actively listening.
 The rewards are many and your relationships will be less muddy.

 Brian